Flat Fee Landlord

 Fairfax County Voucher Program

 Fairfax County Housing and Community Development (HCD) administers the local HCV program.
-The waiting list is typically long — voucher holders who contact you have often waited years and are highly motivated to use their voucher quickly at a qualifying property.
+The waiting list is typically long - voucher holders who contact you have often waited years and are highly motivated to use their voucher quickly at a qualifying property.
+This motivation translates to tenants who are invested in maintaining their tenancy and protecting their voucher status.

 Payment standards are set by Fairfax County HCD and reflect local market rents.
 For your property to qualify, your rent must fall at or below the applicable payment standard for the bedroom count.
+In high-cost Fairfax County, payment standards have been adjusted upward in recent years to reflect actual market conditions.

 What Participation Requires